-The temperature at which in dies is a crucial factor in the fermentation process.
+The temperature at which yeast in wine dies is a crucial factor in the fermentation process.
 As a sommelier and brewer, I have encountered various situations where understanding this terminal temperature is essential for producing high-quality wines.

 Typically, yeast will start to die off between 105 and 108 degrees Fahrenheit (40-42 degrees Celsius).
 This temperature range is known as the thermal death point for yeast.
 If the temperature exceeds this range, the yeast cells will become damaged and eventually die.
 This is why it is vital to monitor and control the temperature during fermentation.

-However, it is important to note that as content increases during fermentation, the terminal temperature for yeast can decrease.
+However, it is important to note that as alcohol content increases during fermentation, the terminal temperature for yeast can decrease.
 As a wine approaches 10% alcohol content, the terminal temperature can be as low as 90 degrees Fahrenheit (32 degrees Celsius).

 The presence of alcohol affects yeast in two ways.
 Firstly, alcohol is toxic to yeast cells, and higher alcohol concentrations can inhibit their growth and activity.
 Secondly, alcohol can lower the thermal death point of yeast, making them more susceptible to heat damage.